zstoebs/site/content/about/index.md

 ---

 I am always open to new opportunities, especially those that align with my interests.
-You can contact me at zachary.a.stoebner@vanderbilt.edu.
+You can contact me at [+1(512)547-7486](tel:+15125477486) or zachary.a.stoebner@vanderbilt.edu.

 <figure>
 <img src="image/rainbow_brain.jpg" alt="A surface mesh with a pixelwise index-based color gradient overlay, visualized with VTK." />